stephenslab/gtexresults/README.md

 using the [Script of Scripts (SoS)](https://github.com/vatlab/SoS) framework.

-This command will execute
+This command will execute the following steps of the analysis:

 + Compute a sparse factorization of the (centered) z-scores using the [SFA software](http://stephenslab.uchicago.edu/software.html#sfa), with K = 5 factors, and save the factors in an `.rds` file.
 This will be used to construct the mixture-of-multivariate normals prior.
+This step should only take a few minutes to run.

-+ Compute additional "data-driven" prior matrices by computing a singular value decomposition of the (centered) z-scores and low-rank approximations to the empirical covariance matrices. *TO
++ Compute additional "data-driven" prior matrices by computing a singular value decomposition of the (centered) z-scores and low-rank approximations to the empirical covariance matrices.
+Most of the work in this step involves running the Extreme Deconvolution method.
+The outcome of running Extreme Deconvolution method is saved to a new `.rds` file.
+This step may take several hours to run (in one run on a MacBook Pro with a 3.5 GHz Intel Core i7, it took over 6 hours to complete).

++ *Add info about next step here.*

-  DO: Explain where results/outputs are saved.*
+*TO DO: Explain where results/outputs are saved.*

 Finally, note that all containers that have run and exited will still be retained in the Docker system.
 Run `docker container list --all` to